dimicoding/ClayCafe/README.md

 ###	EPIC: Sorting and searching through products.

-13. As a buyer, I want to sort the list of available products based on features, popularity, price, and date added, so I can easily identify the products in which I am interested.
+13. As a buyer, I want to sort the list of available products based on price, and rating , so I can easily identify the products in which I am interested.

 14. As a buyer, I want to effortlessly search and browse through categorized product lists to find items that I may want to purchase.